GosiaD37/GosiaD37.github.io/README.md

 # Code Review Video - CS-410

-Below is a link directly to my YouTube page where I uploaded my Code Review w
+Below is a link directly to my YouTube page where I uploaded my Code Review

 This video was built using You Tube https://youtu.be/SzGRhwiYMFY